ardagnir/pterosaur/README.md

 - Mouse support is limited.
 Currently, you can click anywhere in a textbox to move the cursor there in insert mode.
 Eventually, mouse selection will be supported as well.

 ##Troubleshooting
-- If you can't enter text in fullvim mode, make sure the vim server is running.
-Type `vim --serverlist` at the commandline.
+- If you can't enter text in fullvim mode, type `vim --serverlist` in your commandline.
 You should see a `PTEROSAUR` server.
+If you don't, you probably don't have support for vim servers (check `vim --version | grep server`) or pterosaur doesn't think firefox is running.
+If you do see it, either pterosaur isn't able to communicate with vim, or you're using a text-field that can't handle pterosaur (most search engines, including duckduckgo, start-page, and google search CAN handle pterosaur, so they make good tests).
 - If `:set usevim` doesn't even work in pentadactyl, there's a problem on the pentadactyl side.
 Type `:messages` in pentadactyl and it should tell you the error.

 ##License